markwalkernz/GifTastic/README.md

 # GifTastic

-Coding Boot Camp week 6 homework.
-AJAX and APIs.
+Demonstrates the use of jquery and AJAX to access the giphy API and retrieve user specified images.